Helicopter pilot helping Alaska firefighters dies in crash

 Troopers said they didn’t suspect foul play in Sunday’s crash, and Ritchie’s remains were sent to Anchorage for an autopsy.

-The Clear Fire was at 15 square miles (39 square kilometers) with minimal containment Monday, burning near the community of Anderson.
+The Clear fire was at 15 square miles with minimal containment Monday, burning near the community of Anderson.
 Residents living in about 45 homes in three nearby subdivisions were ordered to evacuate Saturday, though the city itself was not under evacuation orders.
-The fire was 3 miles (4.8 kilometers) north of the subdivisions as of Sunday.
+The fire was 3 miles north of the subdivisions as of Sunday.

 Lightning started the fire last Tuesday, and it is burning in a mix of tundra, brush, hardwood trees and black spruce.
 There are 172 personnel working the fire.